The Peterson Variety and the Wonderful Compactification: Orbits on the Peterson Variety

-Proposition \ref{orbits} gives a bijective correspondence between the $G^e$-orbits on the intersection of the Peterson variety with the Schubert cell $Nw_IB$ and the $\pi_I(G^e)$-orbits on the subgroup $A_I$ of $L_I$.
+Proposition \ref{orbits} gives a bijective correspondence between the $G^e$-orbits on the intersection of the Peterson variety with the Schubert cell $Nw_IB$ and the $\pi_I(G^e)$-cosets in the subgroup $A_I$ of $L_I$.
+Since $A_I$ and $\pi_I(G^e)$ are unipotent groups, the coset space $A_I/\pi_I(G^e)$ is in fact a vector space.

-However, $A_I$ is not always a single $\pi_I(G^e)$-orbit, and in fact the dimension of $\pi_I(G^e)$ may be strictly less than the dimension of $A_I$, producting infinitely many $G^e$-orbits in the boundary of the Peterson variety.
+Because the dimension of $\pi_I(G^e)$ may be strictly less than the dimension of $A_I$, there may be infinitely many $G^e$-orbits in the boundary of the Peterson variety.
 In type A this is the case for all choices of $I$ for which $[\mathfrak{l}_I,\mathfrak{l}_I]$ is not simple, and such a choice exists in all ranks strictly greater than $2$.